cfx843010518/myBK/readme.txt

 My stupid boss still prefers SVN
-Creating a new branch is quick and simple my name is cfx my name is aaaa and opq rst
+Creating a new branch is quick and simple my name is cfx my name is aaaa an hety  i am is proniter